apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

 # iOS WebViews

-Beginning with Cordova 1.4, you can use Cordova as a component in your iOS applications.
-This component is code-named 'Cleaver'.

-New Cordova-based applications created using the Xcode template provided in Cordova 1.4 or greater use Cleaver.
-(The template is Cleaver's reference implementation.)
+This section shows how to embed a Cordova-enabled WebView component within a larger iOS application.
+For details on how these components can communicate with each other, see Application Plugins.

-Cordova 2.0.0 and subsequent versions only support the sub-project based Cleaver implementation.
+Support for iOS WebViews started with Cordova version 1.4, using a `Cleaver` component for which the Xcode template serves as a reference implementation.
+Cordova 2.0 and later versions only support the subproject-based Cleaver implementation.

-## Prerequisites

-* Cordova 2.3.0 or greater

-* Xcode 4.5 or greater

-* `config.xml` file (from a newly created iOS project)
+These instructions require at least Cordova 2.3 and Xcode 4.5, along with a `config.xml` file from a newly created iOS project.
+You can use the procedure in The Command-line Interface to create a new project, then obtain the `config.xml` file from within the named application's subdirectory within `platforms/ios`.

+To follow these instructions, make sure you have the latest Cordova distribution.
+Download it from [cordova.apache.org](http://cordova.apache.org) and unzip its iOS package.

-## Adding Cleaver to your Xcode project (CordovaLib sub-project)
+## Adding Cleaver to the Xcode project (CordovaLib sub-project)

-1. Download and extract the Cordova source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova`.

-2. Quit Xcode if it is running.
+1. Quit Xcode if it is running.

-3. Using Terminal.app, navigate to the directory where you put the downloaded source above.
+1. Open a terminal and navigate to the source directory for Cordova iOS.

-4. Copy the `config.xml` file into your project directory on disk (see the Prerequisites above).
+1. Copy the `config.xml` file described above into the project directory.

-5. Drag and drop the `config.xml` file into the Project Navigator of Xcode.
+1. Open Xcode and use the Finder to copy the `config.xml` file into its __Project Navigator__ window.

-6. Choose the __Create groups for any added folders__ radio button and press __Finish__.
+1. Choose __Create groups for any added folders__ and press __Finish__.

-7. Drag and drop the `CordovaLib.xcodeproj` file into the Project Navigator of Xcode (from the permanent directory location above, and it should be in the `CordovaLib` subdirectory).
+1. Use the Finder to copy the `CordovaLib/CordovaLib.xcodeproj` file into Xcode's __Project Navigator__

-8. Select `CordovaLib.xcodeproj` in the Project Navigator.
+1. Select `CordovaLib.xcodeproj` within the __Project Navigator__.

-9. Type the __Option-Command-1__ key combination to show the __File Inspector__.
+1. Type the __Option-Command-1__ key combination to show the __File Inspector__.

-10. Choose __Relative to Group__ in the __File Inspector__ for the drop-down menu for __Location__.
+1. Choose __Relative to Group__ in the __File Inspector__ for the
+   drop-down menu for __Location__.

-11. Select the __project icon__ in the Project Navigator, select your __Target__, then select the __Build Settings__ tab.
+1. Select the __project icon__ in the __Project Navigator__, select
+   the __Target__, then select the __Build Settings__ tab.

-12. Add `-all_load` and `-Obj-C` for the __Other Linker Flags__ value.
+1. Add `-all_load` and `-Obj-C` for the __Other Linker Flags__ value.

-13. Click on the __project icon__ in the Project Navigator, select your __Target__, then select the __Build Phases__ tab.
+1. Click on the __project icon__ in the Project Navigator, select the __Target__, then select the __Build Phases__ tab.

-14. Expand __Link Binaries with Libraries__.
+1. Expand __Link Binaries with Libraries__.

-15. Select the __+__ button, and add the following __frameworks__.
-Optionally in the Project Navigator, move them under the __Frameworks__ group):
+1. Select the __+__ button, and add the following __frameworks__.
+   Optionally within the __Project Navigator__, move them under the __Frameworks__ group:

         AddressBook.framework
         AddressBookUI.framework